Electra_Logo

 Malignancy-Associated HLH

-By targeting SIRP on the cell surface of myeloid and T cells, ELA026 depletes the cells responsible for inducing the hyperinflammatory condition in sHLH.
+By targeting SIRP on the cell surface of myeloid cells and T lymphocytes, ELA026 depletes the cells responsible for inducing the hyperinflammatory condition in sHLH.

-By targeting SIRP on the cell surface of myeloid and T cells, ELA026 depletes the cells responsible for inducing the hyperinflammatory condition in sHLH.
+By targeting SIRP on the cell surface of myeloid cells and T lymphocytes, ELA026 depletes the cells responsible for inducing the hyperinflammatory condition in sHLH.

 sHLH is a life-threatening disease in need of effective treatments.